oreqizer/reactizer/README.md

 ## TODO

-- Move pkgs from root to tools/build as @build
+- Move pkgs from root to tools/build as @build, or fix the `upgrade-interactive` problem
+- Remove TSC from gulp

 ## License